JamesCFSchmidt/CPRDTools/README.md

     introduction can be found at
     <https://www.sqlitetutorial.net/sqlite-select/>.

-\*\* A note on terminology: Database – single data repository, containing a collection of named tables.
+\*\*Terminology: Database – single data repository, containing a collection of named tables.
 Table – a collection of data, of the same shape (number and layout of columns) and make-up (containing the same data such as patient information), usually named.
 Field – a variable or column within a table.
 Query – a script command used to retrieve defined data from the database.
 Key – unique field or group of fields used to identify a record within a table, used to define relations between tables in a database and used to join two tables together in a query.
 Record – single row of information.
 SQL – Structured Query Language, pronounced “sequel” or “ess-cue-ell”, is a coding langue used is database management systems, such as MySQL or SQLite.

 ## Instalation